giancarlocosta/service-logger/README.md

 const logger = new (require('service-logger'))(__filename);
 logger.logLevel='INFO,WARN';
 ```
-**Setting the logLevel property WILL HAVE NO EFFECT if LOG_LEVEL is set.**
+**Setting the logLevel property WILL HAVE NO EFFECT if LOG_LEVEL env var is set**

 #### How to Log

-1. First set you env vars described above correctly
+1. First set your env vars correctly as described above
 2. As early as possible in your app load/require the module.
 When you require this module, it will require 'winston' so winston will also
 be initialized in the same way as if you were using winston without this module.